Chaim Topol: Philanthropy

 In 1967, Topol founded Variety Israel, an organization serving children with special needs.
 He was also a co-founder and chairman of the board of Jordan River Village, a vacation village for Arab and Jewish children with life-threatening illnesses, which opened in 2012.
-It was inspired by Paul Newman's Hole in the Wall Gang Camp.The village is operated almost entirely by volunteers.
+It was inspired by Paul Newman's Hole in the Wall Gang Camp.
+The village is operated almost entirely by volunteers.
 Topol described it as the project he was "most connected to."

 Awards and recognition

 Topol was a recipient of Israel's Kinor David award in arts and entertainment in 1964.
 He received a Best Actor award from the San Sebastián International Film Festival for his performance in the 1972 film Follow Me!
 In 2008, he was named an Outstanding Member of the Israel Festival for his contribution to Israeli culture.

 In 2014, the University of Haifa conferred upon Topol an honorary degree in recognition of his 50 years of activity in Israel's cultural and public life.
 In 2015, he received the Israel Prize for lifetime achievement.

-In 2015, Chaim Topol was honored by the Chief Rabbi of Ukraine, Rabbi Moshe Reuven Azman and the Ukrainian Jewish Community.
+In 2015, Chaim Topol was honoured by the Chief Rabbi of Ukraine, Rabbi Moshe Reuven Azman and the Ukrainian Jewish Community.
 Topol's portrayal of Tevye in Fiddler on the Roof led to the inspiration for the Anatevka Refugee Village which was named in commemoration of the fictional village.